 A good selection of the trekking agency is the most important thing to be considered before your actual trekking days.
 A reputed trekking agency as your travel companion means well planned and enjoyable trip.
 While selecting the trekking agency, be wise to choose the reputed trekking company, as a reputed agency has the proper guide and is well prepared for the worst condition you may encounter during your trekking days.

-There are two major challenges in Everest Base Camp trekking; one being the weather condition and the other one is the altitude.
+There are two major challenges in Everest Base Camp trekking; one is the weather condition and the other one is the altitude.
 Weather conditions may result in a delay in the flight for hours or even days from Katmandu – Lukla – Kathmandu / Ramecchaap.
 Hiring a local reputed travel agency has a good relationship with the airport official, and can handle the flight delays more efficiently and faster.

 While going on Everest base Camp trekking another huddle you have to overcome is the altitude.
 As you gain a significant amount of elevation i.e., 5,364 meters ((17,598 ft)) during the EBC trek, acclimatization is the best thing to do.
 A slow and controlled ascending while trekking amply time to rest and acclimatize will help your body adapt to the high altitude surrounding, significantly reducing the chance of getting AMS (Acute Mountain Sickness).
 Experienced Everest Base Camp Trekking Leaders / Guides are very much prepared and exceptionally experienced here and as a rule, can help the traveler make changes following side effects and complete the trip—or assist the adventurer with getting the mountain securely.